• THE DECISION OF WHO TO MARRY.

 Single to Married: The Conversations was created to open a space that rarely exists.

-A facilitated dialogue where lived experiences, spoken and unspoken questions, and the emotions many women carry quietly are explored with guidance, perspective, and practical insight.
+A facilitated conversation where lived experiences, unspoken questions, and the emotions many women carry are explored with guidance, perspective, and insight.

-Together, we explore the questions that sit beneath the path from single to married.
+Together, we explore the questions beneath the journey:

 The when.